 Resources for Advocates We are currently following UK government guidance and our staff are working remotely.
 This means we cannot post resources.
 Please DO NOT place orders for hardcopy resources at this time.
 Where our resources are available to download we have provided links.
 Know your Human Rights online tool Our new online advocacy tool: Know Your Human Rights, supports people to know when their human rights may be at risk in mental health and mental capacity services, and how to use the law to resolve these issues in everyday discussions with staff.
 Human Rights and Advocacy: A Short-guide This guide will help you understand how human rights are relevant to the issues you or your clients experience when accessing health, care and other services.
 You can download the guide here or order hard copies here.
 Your Human Rights - Poster This handy A2 sized poster contains information about your 16 rights protected by law in the UK through the Human Rights Act.
 You can order it here.
 The poster is also available in an accessible format.
 Pocket Cards Get your human rights in health & care info-card, a handy tool to pop in your pocket.
 Order them here.
 Our Pocket Cards are also available in an accessible version.
 Learning Disability, Autism and Human Rights Booklet resource This accessible booklet is designed to support individuals with learning disability and/or autism to use human rights when accessing care and support.
 It has been produced with the support of a range of organisations, using the views and feedback of people with learning disability and/or autism.
 You can download the booklet or order hard copies from our shop.
 Videos Learning disability, autism and human rights project, November 2018 We made these films together with Mencap Liverpool to show what human rights mean day to day for people with a learning disability and or autism.
 Watch all the videos here.
 Mental Health and Mental Capacity - your human rights These booklets are aimed at people with mental health or mental capacity issues and will help you to know more about your human rights in health and care services.
 We co-produced them with advocates and support workers on our project Care and Support: A Human Rights Approach to Advocacy.
 The booklets were road-tested, before being re-designed and re-drafted, so that they work better for their intended audiences.
 You can order hard copies here.
 You can also download each guide, just click on the link below to download: 1.
 Mental Health, Mental Capacity: My Human Rights - this explains what human rights are and which rights are most relevant in healthcare settings 2.
 Accessible version - same as above, but accessible 3.
 Mental Health, Mental Capacity: Raising a Human Rights Issue - this contains tips on how to use your human rights, with flowcharts and worked through examples Toolkit for reflection on human rights in the context of social care We are delighted to have been involved in the co-production of a new toolkit for reflection on human rights in the context of social care.
 This toolkit was created with Dr Caroline Green at the Health & Social Care Workforce Research Unit and MyHomeLife Scotland.
 The Covid-19 pandemic has shone a spotlight on the importance of human rights for people needing care and support in care homes or at home, their carers, families and friends.
 Care home residents were one of the groups most severely affected by the virus, with thousands of deaths from a Covid-19 infection not only in England but many countries around the world.
 The need to protect people requiring care and support and to balance infection control with the right to a private and family life and to social participation was but one of many examples of a human rights issue that we as a society had to face during this pandemic.
 Conversations around these topics are often difficult.
-This toolkit will support you to start these conversations by commencing your own reflective journey on human rights.
-The toolkit comprises: The Personality Test – discover what kind of ‘human rights in care homes’ personality type you are The ‘Who am I’ creative page – an opportunity reflect and think about what human rights mean to you with writing, drawing and colouring in The Human Rights Story Dice Game – roll the dice to start of your human rights story telling.
+This interactive toolkit will support you to start these conversations by commencing your own reflective journey on human rights and it includes: The Personality Test – discover what kind of ‘human rights in care homes’ personality type you are The ‘Who am I’ creative page – an opportunity reflect and think about what human rights mean to you with writing, drawing and colouring in The Human Rights Story Dice Game – roll the dice to start of your human rights story telling.
 Using cards and dice with prompts, you can explore human rights in your work or private life together with colleagues, service users or even by yourself.
 You can print this tool and cut out the cards and dice.
 This game is also available as a physical pocket version.
 Find out more about the toolkit here.